 MZ Small Groups can be started by any Mount Zion member.
 If you would like to lead a group, we are happy to offer you training, workshops, and ongoing coaching support.
 You’ll never be alone in this process.

 Inclusion/Accessibility: We are committed to the values of accessibility and inclusion.
 As we start our initiative for MZ Small Groups and are enabling anyone to create something engaging, some groups may not work for everyone.
-Please be in touch with Shai if you have any questions or suggestions.
+Please be in touch with Gabby if you have any questions or suggestions.

 Start a new Group